stenlan/fabric-3x3hotbar/README.md

-# Fabric Example Mod
+# Fabric 3x3 Hotbar

-## Setup
+## Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Adds a configurable 3x3 hotbar to your game.
+Configure under the Mods menu.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is licensed under the CC BY-NC-SA 4.0 license.